onflow/flow-emulator/.github/pull_request_template.md

 For contributor use:

 - [ ] Targeted PR against `master` branch
-- [ ] Linked to Github issue with discussion and accepted design OR link to spec that describes this work
+- [ ] Linked to GitHub issue with discussion and accepted design OR link to spec that describes this work
 - [ ] Code follows the [standards mentioned here](https://github.com/onflow/flow-emulator/blob/master/CONTRIBUTING.md#styleguides)
 - [ ] Updated relevant documentation
-- [ ] Re-reviewed `Files changed` in the Github PR explorer
+- [ ] Re-reviewed `Files changed` in the GitHub PR explorer
 - [ ] Added appropriate labels